rutopio/Assignments-Data-Science-and-Social-Inquiry-NTU-2018/README.md

 - with one query to get at least 100 news reports
 - Store your data as .rds or .rda
 - Zip your data, .rmd, .html file into a zipped file, then upload

+# Assignment #6 text analysis basic using dplyr, tidytext, and ggplot2

+- Try to analyze typhoon disaster news data in Chinese
+- (options) Try to implement the following posts [Who wrote the anti-Trump New York Times op-ed?
+Using tidytext to find document similarity](http://varianceexplained.org/r/op-ed-text-analysis/)
+- (options) Scrape ptt posts and comments and try to do some analysis.